How graduates with any degree subject can start a career in quantity surveying or building surveying

 Practise explaining your reasons for wanting to become a surveyor – think specific career objectives rather than vague assertions.

-It is possible for graduates from any degree discipline to get into a career in quantity surveying or building surveying.
-If you haven’t studied a degree course that has been accredited by the Royal Institution of Chartered Surveyors (RICS) you’ll need to take a postgraduate conversion course that has been.
+It’s possible for graduates from any degree discipline to get into a career in quantity surveying or building surveying.
+However, if you haven’t studied a degree course that has been accredited by the Royal Institution of Chartered Surveyors (RICS) you’ll need to take a postgraduate conversion course that has been.
 You can:

 - either do this before looking for a job and self-fund your way through the course